pal1000/mesa-dist-win/readme.md

 ## 1. Locally for a certain application
 Just drop the DLLs  where your application executable is located.
 ## 2. System wide.
 All applications that cannot use the GPU will use mesa automatically.
-Examples include Virtualbox, Aida64 system utilities and Java JRE on Windows 10 on SandyBridge or older hardware lacking dGPU or eGPU.
+Examples include Virtualbox, Aida64 system utilities and Java JRE on Windows 10 on SandyBridge or older hardware lacking dGPU or eGPU; PCSX2 on almost all systems with Intel iGPU  lacking dGPU or eGPU, see pcsx2/pcsx2#345, pcsx2/pcsx2#1716.
 ### Installation procedure:
 - rename downloaded opengl32.dll llvmpipe/softpipe driver to something unique like opengl32sw.dll or mesadrv.dll.
 You can do it for both 32-bit and 64-bit DLLs, or just for the one you need;
 - for 64 bit Windows drop the 32-bit llvmpipe/softpipe (and OpenSWR if wanted) in %SystemRoot%\SysWOW64 and 64-bit llvmpipe/softpipe (and OpenSWR if wanted) in %SystemRoot%\System32 ;